As an SEO agency, you’re going to thrive on client retention.

 The cost of acquiring a new client is far more than simply retaining one who’s already under contract with you, not to mention it’s logistically simpler to keep your current client base on board than it is to try and adapt to a new company on a regular basis.

-The threat of a client leaving is ever-present, regardless of how good your products or SEO service is.
+The threat of a client leaving is ever-present, regardless of how good your products or SEO services are.

 The first step is to realize that, even though some clients may be difficult to work with or naturally predisposed to leave, the vast majority of client departures are preventable.
 Even tough, unpredictable situations, such as new ownership taking over your client’s company, can at least be mitigated if you know how to address their potential concerns.